RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 The binary value is either base64-encoded or hex-encoded, based on the value of the `binary.handling.mode` property in the connector configuration.

-Example: When `binary.handling.mode` is set to `bytes`, the value is saved as a binary string and then transformed into the Redis data type
+Example: When `binary.handling.mode` is set to `bytes`, the value is saved as a binary string and then transformed into the Redis data type.

 To illustrate, the value `hello` is added to the table as a binary string (`0x68656C6C6F`).
-This is stored in the Redis Connect instance as `aGVsbG8AAAAAAAAAAAAAAAAAAAA=`, which is also the value passed to the Redis database.
+This is stored in the Redis Connect instance as `"aGVsbG8AAAAAAAAAAAAAAAAAAAA="`, which is also the value passed to the Redis database.

 ### bitstring